-Commented [SB14]: Now defined directly in relevant section
+Commented [SB12]: Now defined directly in relevant section.

-Commented [SB15]: Now included in the Curriculum Content Area to expound upon description there.
+Commented [SB13]: Now included in the Curriculum Content Area to expound upon description there.

-Commented [SB16]: Not used in rule.
+Commented [SB14]: Not used in rule.

-- (c) recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world; - (d) communicating in culturally and linguistically responsive ways; - (e) providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - using educational and assistive technology to reduce barriers to learning and heighten student engagement; - (g) cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning; - (h) emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - (i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback; - (j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - (k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - (I) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - (m) fostering a positive classroom culture using restorative practices where appropriate.
+- encourages students to examine issues and expressions of social equity within and beyond the classroom or school; - (b) modeling and setting high expectations for all students regardless of a student's prior academic experience, family background, socio-economic status or (dis)abilities and promoting respect for student differences; - (c) recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world; - (d) communicating in culturally and linguistically responsive ways; - (e) providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - using educational and assistive technology to reduce barriers to learning and heighten student engagement; - (g) cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning; - (h) emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - (i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback; - (j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - (k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - (I) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - (m) fostering a positive classroom culture using restorative practices where appropriate; and